 - 1. Requirements for applicant programs - a.
 Demonstrate that the conducting institution is eligible for accreditation according to the Council's policy. - b.
 Complete the requirements in the Council's policy and procedure on Capability Review for Accreditation, including a Self Study in preparation for an onsite review. - c.
 Document that the university that is to award the degree has approved the degree. - 2.
 Requirements for established programs (practice-oriented or research-oriented doctoral degrees) - a.
-Demonstrate that the conducting institution is eligible for accreditation according to the Council's policy.
+Following Council approval of the degree, implement within 18 months or provide the Council with an explanation of the reasons for the delay.
+The explanation must include any changes in governance, resources, or changes in the planned curriculum.